Glenn Hall: Legacy

-Hall ended his career with 407 wins, 84 shutouts, a career GAA of 2.49, and was voted to eleven All-Star Games.
-Hall is widely regarded as one of the first NHL goalies to master the butterfly style of goaltending.
-He is thought of by many as one of the best goalies to ever play the game.
-Hall still holds the record for the most First Team All-Star selections (7) which he achieved while playing in the same era as other greats, Sawchuk and Plante—as well as other Hall of Famers, such as Johnny Bower and Gump Worsley.
+Hall was the goaltender that made the butterfly style of goaltending mainstream, and is now widely used.
+Hall ended his career with 407 wins (13th on the all-time list), 84 shutouts (fourth on the all-time list), a career goals against average of 2.49, and was voted to eleven All-Star Games.
+Hall is thought of by many as one of the best goalies to ever play the game.
+At the time of his death Hall still held the record for the most First Team All-Star selections, with seven.